webcoderz/MCP-Bridge/README.md

 ## Installation

 The recommended way to install MCP-Bridge is to use Docker.
 See the example compose.yml file for an example of how to set up docker.

+Note that this requires an inference engine with tool call support.
+I have tested this with vLLM with success, though ollama should also be compatible.

 ### Docker installation